Commutative Algorithms Approximate the LLL-distribution: Applications

 \subsubsection{Low Weight Rainbow Perfect Matchings}

 Consider an arbitrary weighting function $W: E \rightarrow \mathbb{R}$ over the edges of $K_{2n}$.
 Here we consider the problem of finding rainbow perfect matchings of low weight, where the weight of a matching is defined as the sum of weights of its edges.
 Clearly, there is a selection of $n$ edges of $K_{2n}$ whose total weight is at most $\frac{1/2}{2n-1}\sum_{ e \in K_{2n}} W(e)$.
-We use Theorem~\ref{main} to show that, whenever $\lambda \le \frac{27}{128}$, the algorithm of subsection~\ref{algo} outputs a rainbow perfect matching of similar expected weight.
+We use Theorem~\ref{main} to show that, whenever $\lambda \le \frac{27}{128}$, the algorithm of subsection~\ref{algo} outputs a rainbow perfect matching of similar expected weight. \begin{theorem} For any $\lambda \le \frac{27}{128} $, given any edge-coloring of the complete graph on $2n$ vertices in which each color appears on at most $\lambda n$ edges, there exists an algorithm that outputs a perfect rainbow matching $M$ such that